lLeshii/LabmanApp/README.md

   ![photo_5348111539636388044_y (2)](https://user-images.githubusercontent.com/78792353/195454685-b8790f63-1b0c-485b-8dd0-3c349b562ba1.jpg)

-  * ### You can delete a student by clicking on the light red button on the right side of the student list item.A dialog box will appear to confirm the deletion.
+  * ### You can delete a student by clicking on the light red button on the right side of the student list item.
+A dialog box will appear to confirm the deletion.
   ![photo_5348111539636388044_y (1)](https://user-images.githubusercontent.com/78792353/195454159-c5001b41-d078-4af7-8aeb-ec8a401b3caa.jpg)

   * ### Tap on the student to go to the student information tab.
 This tab displays the name of the student, the name of the group, the number of passed labs, cws, tests, as well as pros and cons.
   ![photo_5348111539636387953_y](https://user-images.githubusercontent.com/78792353/195454262-f202d4f6-2e01-4495-8e3a-bf0c71ac7d79.jpg)

-  * ### When you click on the buttons Lab | Test | CW , a dialog box will appear to select an assessment for a laboratory, test, or test.
+  * ### When you click on the buttons Lab | Test | CW , a dialog box will appear to select an assessment for a lab, cw or test.
 ![dfghj](https://user-images.githubusercontent.com/78792353/195490837-36b80e13-1587-404c-bf07-4051519a1a96.jpg)

-  * ### When you press these buttons, you will see a dialog box with a list of grades.
+  * ### When you hold down these buttons, you will see a dialog box with a list of grades.
   ![photo_5348111539636388048_y (1)](https://user-images.githubusercontent.com/78792353/195455166-76a4d145-ba93-4ce8-8e02-6be802fd7f15.jpg)